Antigua Guatemala, Sacatepéquez, Guatemala — Central America (Central Highlands)

 Topics.
 This historical marker is listed in these topic lists: Colonial Era • Exploration • Women.
 A significant historical date for this entry is October 12, 1986.

 Location.
 14° 33.855′ N, 90° 44.124′ W. Marker is in Antigua Guatemala, Sacatepéquez.
-Marker is on Calle Ancha de los Herreros just west of 6a Avenida, on the right when traveling west.
+It is on Calle Ancha de los Herreros just west of 6a Avenida, on the right when traveling west.
 The marker and monument is in a small park named for Isabel la Católica, directly in front of the IGSS Hospital.
 Touch for map.
 Marker is in this post office area: Antigua Guatemala, Sacatepéquez 03001, Guatemala.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Men's Teaching Institute of Antigua (about 120 meters away, measured in a direct line); Sebastián de Arévalo (about 150 meters away); The Dramatic Academy of Antigua (about 150 meters away); Anne Frank Children's Human Rights Memorial (about 180 meters away); Mariano Navarrete (about 210 meters away); a different marker also named Mariano Navarrete (approx. 0.4 kilometers away); Friar Bartolomé de las Casas (approx. 0.4 kilometers away); Workers Night School of Antigua Guatemala (approx. 0.6 kilometers away).
+At least 8 other markers are within walking distance of this marker: The Men's Teaching Institute of Antigua (about 120 meters away, measured in a direct line); Sebastián de Arévalo (about 150 meters away); The Dramatic Academy of Antigua (about 150 meters away); Anne Frank Children's Human Rights Memorial (about 180 meters away); Mariano Navarrete (about 210 meters away); a different marker also named Mariano Navarrete (approx. 0.4 kilometers away); Friar Bartolomé de las Casas (approx. 0.4 kilometers away); Workers Night School of Antigua Guatemala (approx. 0.6 kilometers away).
 Touch for a list and map of all markers in Antigua Guatemala.

-Regarding Isabella I of Castile.
-The dedication date of the marker is rather odd, seen from today's viewpoint.
-It was dedicated on October 12, 1986 to celebrate the 500th anniversary of Columbus' first landing on what would become the Americas.
+12, 1986 to celebrate the 500th anniversary of Columbus' first landing on what would become the Americas.
 The marker was dedicated six years too early, which is why "1992" was placed after the actual year of its dedication in 1986 in the marker text.
 This and other similar monuments that were the gift of Spain are now seen to be in poor taste as they completely ignore the genocide, robbery, plagues and cultural destruction that were the legacy of the Spanish invasion of the Americas.